yurikoval/omniauth-slack/README.md

 Set a custom redirect URI in your app, where Slack will redirect-to with an authorization code.
 The redirect URI, whether default or custom, MUST match a registered redirect URI in [your app settings on api.slack.com](https://api.slack.com/apps).
-See the [Slack OAuth docs](https://api.slack.com/docs/oauth) for more details on Redirect URI registration and matching rules.

 ### callback_path